cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 {{< gsHighlight  bash >}}
 cfy deployments update -d <DEPLOYMENT_ID> --archive-location <ARCHIVE_LOCATION> --skip-install
 {{< /gsHighlight >}}

+### Deployment update failure
+The deployment update process might fail at any step in the flow.
+If the deployment update state is execution workflow, but the execution has failed, it is possible to try and update the deployment once again (while using the original blueprint will in fact revert the update).
+Passing -f to a deployment update will cancel any running updates for that deployment if indeed the execution failed, and execute the new deployment update.

 ## Custom update workflow
 Cloudify enables executing a custom workflow instead of the built-in `update` workflow.